Bread05/Epicgamergaminggamergame/README.md

 I am trying to right now !! how to i do it, just redownload the zip file, extract, and open it in unity?

-NVM ive got it now but it is giving me compile errors when opening, just a moment trying to get to the bottom of it.
+NVM ive got it now but it is giving me compile errors when opening, just a moment trying to get to the bottom of it. yeah it is not working at all for me. its all broken looking =[